leonardopicchiami/molecular_synthesis_and_reconstruction/README.md

 ## Description and Requirements

 Python 3 was used for the development of the system.
-The system was developed and tested on 64-bit Python 3.6 and 64-bit Python 3.7 on Linux Systems.
-It has been partially and locally developed and tested on Linux distros: Linux Mint and Ubuntu.
-However, the main tasks of the work were developed and carried out on Google Colab.
-The core of the project is in the jupyter-notebook, so there are no specific scripts for evaluation, train, synthesis and so on.
+We developed and tested the system using 64-bit Python 3.6 and 64-bit Python 3.7 on Linux Systems.
+Partially, we locally developed it on Linux distros: Linux Mint and Ubuntu.
+However, we performed the majority of the whole work on Google Colab.
+Since the core of the project is in the jupyter-notebook, we do not provide specific scripts for several sub-tasks such as evaluation, train and synthesis.

-As future developments it is planned to develop specific scripts that allow these computations locally or on machines other than those of Google Colab.
+As future developments, we plan to develop specific scripts that allow these computations locally or on High-Performance Computing (HPC) machines.

-The libraries used:
+We used the following libraries:

 - NumPy
 - PyTorch (torch and torchvision)